epicsf/vimeo-downloader/README.md

    ruby vimeo-downloader.rb --auth-token abc123 --username epicsf

-You can optionally supply these values in files named `.auth_token` and `.vimeo_username` in the same directory as the script.
+You can optionally supply the auth token value in a file named `.auth_token`.
+You can also limit the number of videos it downloads by setting a `--limit NUM` flag, e.g. for testing on a smaller number of videos.